Hiking the Kolekole Trail to Puʻu Hapapa on Oʻahu

 The Kolekole Trail to Puʻu Hapapa is one of the better hikes on Oʻahu to see native Hawaiian plants.

-If you would like to learn more about identifying these and other native plants from around the islands, check out my separate post below.
+If you would like to learn more about these and many other native Hawaiian plants from across the islands, I encourage you to check out my separate post linked below.

 Read My Separate Post: Native Hawaiian Plant Guide